iftas-org/resources/CARIAD/README.md

 We support fair practices and offer a process for delisting domains that have addressed the reasons for their listing.
 An audit file is publicly available for review.

-In order to delist a domain, a request must be sent from an address at the listed domain (eg: abuse@listed-domain.tld) to our contact address below, with evidence that the issue has been resolved.
+In order to delist a domain, a request must be sent from an address at the listed domain (eg: ``abuse@listed-domain.tld``) to our contact address below, with evidence that the issue has been resolved.
 We may verify the address by sending back a confirmation message asking for a response.

-Delisting requests must be sent to the delisting email address, written in English language, in text form: delist-cariad (a) iftas (.) org
+Delisting requests must be sent to the delisting email address, written in English language, in plaint text form: delist-cariad (a) iftas (.) org

 Requests are typically investigated and processed within three business days.